mmirman/cmu-skillswap-2012/README.md

 cmu-skillswap-2012
 ==================

-A tutorial and associated filed to create a two node guess the number game, where there shall be NO PEEKING.
+A tutorial and associated files to create a two node guess the number game, where there shall be NO PEEKING.

 Step 1